 - 84% trust online reviews as much as a personal recommendation

-- 68% form an opinion after reading between one and six online reviews
+- 68% form an opinion after reading between 1 and 6 online reviews

-When you are selling, don’t just list what makes a product good.
-Show prospects how your product solves their problem – and then follow up with social proof.
-This could be an online review or a customer story.
+Don’t just list what makes your product good when you are selling.
+Show prospects how your product solves their problem—and then follow up with social proof.
+This could be in the form of an online review or a customer story.

-To build relationships, you need to change how you think about your sales process.
+You need to change how you think about your sales process to build relationships.
 New thinking = new results.

 - New Sales Outlook: Start a conversation before you start pitching.
 A personal connection triggers emotional reactions that lead to more trust (and more sales).

-Relationship-building means learning about who your prospects are as people – instead of thinking of them as another entry in your book of business.
+Relationship-building means learning who your prospects are as people—instead of thinking of them as another entry in your book of business.

 Tenacious: “to be persistent in maintaining, adhering to, or seeking something valued or desired.”

-If a prospect says no, it’s likely for one of two reasons:
+If a prospect says no, it’s likely for 1 of 2 reasons: